-“Affordable Housing Restriction", a recorded instrument held by a qualified holder which encumbers or restricts a real property interest so that the real property interest is perpetually or for a term of at least 30 years limited to use as a residence occupied by a low or moderate income household which earns less than a specified income level, the upper limit of which may not exceed 175 per cent of the city or town’s median income.
+“Affordable Housing Restriction", a recorded instrument held by a qualified holder which encumbers or restricts a real property interest so that the real property interest is perpetually or for a term of at least 30 years limited to use as a residence occupied by a low or moderate income household which earns less than a specified income level, the upper limit of which may not exceed 175 per cent of the median income for a household in that city or town; provided, however that moneys derived from a transfer fee implemented pursuant to this section and deposited into a state or municipal Affordable Housing Trust Fund or Community Preservation Fund, may be subject to the lower income restrictions that govern said Fund.
 A “qualified holder” is a governmental body or charitable corporation or trust which qualifies under the terms of chapter 184 to hold an affordable housing restriction.

 "Purchaser", the transferee, grantee or recipient of any real property interest.